dvirsky/redis-doc/topics/partitioning.md

 * When partitioning is used, data handling is more complex, for instance you have to handle multiple RDB / AOF files, and to make a backup of your data you need to aggregate the persistence files from multiple instances and hosts.
 * Adding and removing capacity can be complex.
 For instance Redis Cluster supports mostly transparent rebalancing of data with the ability to add and remove nodes at runtime, but other systems like client side partitioning and proxies don't support this feature.
 However a technique called *Pre-sharding* helps in this regard.

+## Client-Side partitioning of Search Indexes

+One non-trivial use-case for partitioning is Indexing.
+There are various methods of creating indexes on redis data, from Full-Text indexes to numerical ones.
+However, indexes are a bit problematic when it comes to partitioning, especially Full-Text indexes.

+Full-Text indexes are basically scored lists of documents per word, and are usually modeled with Sorted Sets, where each word has its own set.
+Searching for "hello world" requires intersecting the Sorted Sets at the keys for *hello* and *world*.

+This works fine on a single Redis instance, but if you partition your index keys on multiple instances, you are facing a problem: what if the key for "hello" is not on the same partition as "world"?

+The solution to this is to partition the index using client-side logic,  and to use **document ids**, rather than per-word keys, as the partitioning key.
+Each partition will have a complete index of a subset of documents, and a query would require merging the result from all partitions.

+The technique works as follows:

+#### Partitioning

+1. We select an arbitrary number of index partitions **K**.
+It should be greater than the number of instances, preferably at least double.

+2. We use the **document id** as as a partitioning hint:

+   * Let **K** be the number of partitions

+   * Let **H** be a hash function (e.g. crc32,  fnv32, etc)  yielding an integer

+   * P, the desired partition for a document, is calculated as:

+     ```
+     P = H(id) mod K
+     ```

+     ​

+#### Indexing

+When a document is indexed, we calculate the partition **P** for it.
+Then we can either select a connection to a node based on it, or use the Redis Cluster's sharding to route the requests to the desired node.
+The index key for the word "hello", given a **P** value 3, would be something like "index::hello::{3}".

+This pattern means that we will distribute the index partitions evenly across the nodes, and that given a cluster-aware client, we can be oblivious to where in the cluster they end up, and which documents go in what partition.
+The only thing that matters is that the distribution is even.

+#### Retrieval

+When we have to search the index, we don't know which documents will be in what index partition.
+Thus we need to search all partitions at once:

+* We K run parallel workers correlating to K partitions.

+* We perform the same operation on all of them in parallel, be it on a single machine or multiple machines.

+* We aggregate the result into a single list based on their scores.

+  > **Important note**: This means that if we need to fetch results M results starting at result N (`N...(N+M)`, we will need to fetch results `0...M` from each partition, merge them into one list, and extract results `N...N+M` from the merged list.

 Data store or cache?
 ---